StefanIvemo/stefanivemo.github.io/_posts/2020-05-11-API Management Pre-Reqs.md

 The things we will do in Part 1 are:

-1. Deploy an Azure Key Vault - Used to store our SSL certificates for APIM Custom Domain Names.
+1. Deploy an **Azure Key Vault** - Used to store our SSL certificates for APIM Custom Domain Names.
-2. Define our custom domain names for APIM
+2. Define our **Custom Domain Names** for APIM
-3. Setup automated issuing and renewal of certificates using Let's Encrypt and Key Vault Acmebot.
+3. Setup automated issuing and renewal of **SSL Certificates** using Let's Encrypt and Key Vault Acmebot.

 With these things in-place we'll be able to deploy the APIM service with custom domain names which we will do in Part 2.